How to get by car to Zizhu Temple in Tibet?

-Zizhu is a high mountain temple at an elevation of 4.474m (14,678ft) above the sea level, located in Dingqing County, in eastern Tibet, China.
+Zizhu is a high mountain temple at an elevation of 4,474 m (14,678 ft) above sea level, located in the Chamdo Prefecture of the Tibet Autonomous Region in China.

-4x4 vehicle required.
-Thunderstorm activity can quickly change unpaved roads to four-wheel-drive condition or make them impassable.
-Expect a trail pretty steep with lots of bends.
-Starting from 535 Country Road, the ascent is 10.7 km via 40 hairpin turns.
+The road to the monastery is mostly unpaved.
+Expect a trail that is pretty steep with lots of bends.
+A high-clearance vehicle is required.
+Starting from 535 Country Road, the ascent is 10.7 km (6.64 miles) long and features 40 hairpin turns.
 The elevation gain is 852 meters.
 The average gradient is 7.96%.
+It’s usually impassable in winter.

 Road suggested by: Hugh Wilson